 Determining environmental flow needs will shed light on how to manage water to promote streamflow enhancement and environmental restoration while balancing the needs of the communities of South Orange County.
 The primary goal of the Flow Ecology Study is to develop ecologically-based environmental flow recommendations for waterbodies across the South OC WMA.

 An in-person workshop was held on January 8, 2020.
-It was a joint meeting of the Stakeholder Advisory Group (SAG) and the Technical Advisory Group (TAG) to help increase efficiency of the communication process and reduce the total number of meetings some individuals would have to attend.
+It was a joint meeting of the Stakeholder Advisory Group (SAG) and the TAG to help increase efficiency of the communication process and reduce the total number of meetings some individuals would have to attend.
 This workshop provided the SAG and TAG with an update on the study progress and addressed action items identified in previous meetings.

 When: January 8, 2020 from 1:00 pm - 3:30 pm Where: Southern California Coastal Water Research Project (SCCWRP), 3535 Harbor Blvd # 110 Costa Mesa, CA 92626